 If you always buy stuffing in a box, then you HAVE to try this easy sage and onion stuffing recipe.
 It is much easier than you think and with just 5 minutes prep time, it's not that must longer than preparing a box of store bought stuffing.
 Simply soften some onions in butter and then mix them with breadcrumbs, sage and egg.

-Whilst I love a time saving hack in the kitchen, like a good quality packet of stuffing, I find that the store bought stuffing is really salty and when you put gravy on top of it, it leaves me feeling really bloated after.
-Making it yourself means you can control the amount of seasoning that goes in to it and you can flavour it to your liking too.
+Making it yourself means you can control the amount of seasoning that goes into it and you can flavour it to your liking too.

 It's also a great way to use up stale bread by making your own breadcrumbs.
 Looking for some other recipes that use breadcrumbs?
 Why not try our Salmon Fishcakes, Stuffed Butternut Squash, Cheesy Broccoli Pasta Bake, Stuffed Portobello Mushrooms or Oven Baked Onion Rings?